 The most striking quality of moonstones is their adularescence, or schiller, as it’s often referred to as.
-As light strikes a moonstone, the internal structure of the gem makes the light scatter, giving the same visual effect as when clouds are lit up by the moon.
+As light strikes a moonstone, the internal structure of the gem makes the light scatter.
+It gives the same visual effect as when clouds are lit up by the moon.
 This is where the name of the moonstone originates from.
-In fact, in many ancient cultures, the gemstone was thought to have been created from moonbeams.
+In fact, in many ancient cultures, the gemstone was thought to had been created from moonbeams.

 The Meaning of Moonstone

-The serene beauty of this gemstone is where its meaning comes from, specifically the soothing aesthetic of the moon.
-Historically, the gem has been considered a talisman for the soul and spirit.
-Moonstones are believed to possess a feminine energy that brings inner-peace, tranquility, and balance.
-The captivating appearance of the gem is indicative of this symbolism and makes it easy to understand and embrace its meaning.
+The serene beauty of this gemstone is where its meaning comes from.
+Especially the soothing aesthetic of the moon.
+Historically, the gem has been a talisman for the soul and spirit.
+Moonstones have a feminine energy that brings inner-peace, tranquility, and balance.
+The captivating appearance of the gem is indicative of this symbolism.
+Thus, making it easy to understand and embrace its meaning.

 (Image Courtesy of GIA)

-Alexandrite was discovered in 1830 by Finnish mineralogist Nils Gustaf Nordenskiöld, who initially believed that the gemstone was emerald until two distinguishing factors made him realize that he had found a new gem.
+The third of the June birthstones was discovered in 1830 by Finnish mineralogist Nils Gustaf Nordenskiöld.
+He initially believed that the gemstone was emerald.
+However, two distinguishing factors made him realize that he had found a new gem.
 One was that this stone was a lot harder than emeralds.
 Next was the way the stone changed color under light.

-Despite originally being named diaphanite by Nordenskiöld, this name wouldn’t last long.
+It was originally named diaphanite by Nordenskiöld.
+But, it didn’t last long.
 The stone came from Russia’s Ural Mountains—the only place in the world it was found at the time.
-With sole access to this gemstone, Russia’s royalty stepped in and named the newly discovered gem Alexandrite, after the country’s future leader, Tsar Alexander II.
+With sole access to this gemstone, Russia’s royalty stepped in and named the newly discovered gem Alexandrite.
+It’s after the country’s future leader, Tsar Alexander II.

-When Alexandrite was added to the list of June birthstones in 1952, Russia was still the only place it was found, and by that point, the supply was extremely depleted.
+When Alexandrite was added to the list of June birthstones in 1952, Russia was still the only place of the source.
+And by that point, the supply was extremely depleted.
 It wasn’t until thirty years later when other deposits of Alexandrite were found in India, Burma, and Brazil.
-Despite this new supply, Alexandrite is still considered extremely rare, and as a result, is one of the world’s most expensive gemstones.
+Despite this new supply, Alexandrite is still considered extremely rare.
+Thus, it is one of the world’s most expensive gemstones.

 The Gemstone’s Unique Ability to Change Colors

-The scientific explanation for this color-change is as follows: under different lighting conditions, the gemstone absorbs specific wavelengths of the spectrum and reflects others.
-This is due to traces of chromium found in the gemstone which results in strong absorption of yellow and green.
+The scientific explanation for this color-change is as follows.
+Under different lighting conditions, the gemstone absorbs specific wavelengths of the spectrum and reflects others.
+This is due to traces of chromium found in the gemstone.
+It results in strong absorption of yellow and green.
 In daylight where there is plenty of green light, the gemstone reflects this light back out.
-However, in artificial light, there isn’t a large source of green light, and as a result, the gem instead reflects the red rays that the light source contains.
+However, in artificial light, there isn’t a large source of green light.
+As a result, the gem instead reflects the red rays that the light source contains.

 The Meaning of Alexandrite

-Considering Alexandrite doesn’t have an ancient history as the case with the other two June birthstones, there isn’t as much lore tied to it.
-That said, since its discovery, people have come to associate the stone with a few various meanings.
-As a birthstone, the gem is believed to inspire creativity and the imagination.
-It is also symbolic of hope and optimism, reminding us that each type of light brings a new beauty to life that should never be taken for granted.
+Since Alexandrite doesn’t have an ancient history as the case with the other two June birthstones, there isn’t as much lore tied to it.
+That said, since its discovery, people have come to associate the stone with a few meanings.
+As a birthstone, the gem inspires creativity and the imagination.
+It is also symbolic of hope and optimism.
+Thus, reminding us that each type of light brings a new beauty to life that should never be taken for granted.

 Latest posts by Sos Nazaryan (see all)